datasektionen/bawang-content/studier/faq/body_en.md

 Don't forget, you can always ask when you are uncertain!
 You can always conatact the Study Committee, we are always ready to help!

-Addtional information can be found on the [THS webpage](https://thskth.se/en/education)
+Additional information can be found on the [THS webpage](https://thskth.se/en/education).